On the rationality of some real threefolds

 When $k$ is algebraically closed, Theorem \ref{th4intro} is due to Sarkisov \cite{Sarkisov} (see also the articles of Corti \cite{Corti1,Corti2} and Prokhorov \cite{Prokhorov}).
 It is clear to the experts that the proof of Sarkisov's theorem given in~\cite{Corti1, Corti2,Prokhorov} goes through over a nonclosed field $k$ (see e.g.\ \cite[Theorem 27]{KollarCY}).
 Since this fact is crucial to our application to Theorem \ref{th3intro}, and since we could not find detailed explanations in the literature, we devote Sections~\ref{sec3} and \ref{sec4} to spelling out the minor changes to make to the proofs of \cite{Corti1, Corti2,Prokhorov} work over nonclosed fields.

-We insist that Theorem \ref{th4intro} is not a formal consequence of Sarkisov's theorem over~$\ok$, because being a Mori fiber space is not invariant under extensions of the base field (neither the relative Picard rank $1$ condition nor the $\Q$-factoriality hypothesis are preserved in general).
+We insist that Theorem \ref{th4intro} is not a formal consequence of Sarkisov's theorem over~$\ok$, because being a Mori fiber space is not invariant under extensions of the base field (neither the relative Picard rank $1$ condition nor the $\Q$-factoriality hypothesis are preserved in general; in particular, for standard models of varieties in Theorem \ref{th3intro} the relative Picard rank is $1$ over $R$, but greater than $1$ over the algebraic closure, see Lemma \ref{lemstandardmodel} and its proof).
 This also explains why we are able to detect the nonrationality of some $\ok$-rational varieties.

 To the best of our knowledge, Theorem \ref{th3intro} is the first application of birational rigidity techniques to $k$-rationality problems for $\ok$-rational varieties in dimen\-sion~${\geq 3}$.
 However, these techniques have been applied in this precise way in dimension $2$ for a long time.
 Indeed, they have been at the heart of the birational classification of geometrically rational surfaces over a nonclosed field $k$, ever since Segre's proof that cubic surfaces of Picard rank $1$ over $k$ are never~$k$-rational \cite[Theorems 3 and 5]{Segre}.
 These techniques have also been applied in the equivariant setting, in particular in dimen\-sion~${\geq 3}$: for recent progress on equivariant birational rigidity and automorphism groups of rings of invariants see, e.g., \cite{CCG1, CCG2, AG1, BCDP, PG1, KG1}.